xcart/xcart-docs/_pages/kb_en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 XL - $9.99.

 This can be easily achieved using the export-import feature.
-To achieve the prices we require, we'll simply adjust the price modifiers:
+To set the prices we require, we'll simply adjust the price modifiers:

 1. In the "Export in CSV" section of your store's back end (**Catalog** > **Export**), choose to export Product attribute values:
     ![]({{site.baseurl}}/attachments/9306814/9439230.png)